 How To Prevent Tennis Elbow

-Get your racquet with a perfect grip and comfortable string to reduce your stress on your elbow.
-And if you got hurt on your elbow then you should rub some ice their and take rest.
+Get your racquet with a perfect grip and comfortable string to reduce the stress on your elbow.
+And if you got hurt on your elbow then you should rub some ice there and take a rest.
 Use an anti-inflammatory cream there.

 Rotator Cuff Tendonitis